Funso Ojo: Scunthorpe United

 On 18 July 2017, Ojo signed a three-year contract with English League One club Scunthorpe United.
-He quickly became a key player for Graham Alexander's "Iron", forming an excellent midfield partnership with Neal Bishop, and his absence due to injury was blamed for three consecutive defeats in December.
+He had been scouted by Lee Turnbull.
+Ojo quickly became a key player for Graham Alexander's "Iron", forming an excellent midfield partnership with Neal Bishop, and his absence due to injury was blamed for three consecutive defeats in December.
 He played 47 games across the course of the 2017–18 campaign, scoring two goals, helping United to qualify for the play-offs.
 He played both legs of the 4–2 aggregate play-off semi-final defeat to Rotherham United.
+He came close to a move to Wigan Athletic, though Wigan and Scunthorpe failed to come to a deal.
 Manager Stuart McCall said that injuries and the team's poor form reduced his effectiveness in the 2018–19 season, and after relegation was confirmed Ojo looked to leave Glanford Park.